More about Assessment, Screening and Support

 Children sometimes need that little bit of extra support to overcome barriers to their learning.
 We can provide structured support, addressing the gaps in your child's knowledge - setting achievable, yet challenging targets, based on the gathered data from screenings, school reports and observations.

-Evidence is gathered using a variety of methods which can include: written work, games, computerised presentations, annotated artwork and photographs.
-In our experience, children love to share the work they have produced at home with their parents and teacher!
+Evidence is gathered using a variety of methods, depending on the age of your child, which can include: written work, Powerpoint presentations, games, annotated artwork and photographs.

 In-school support is also available, subject to the school's agreement.

 Please contact us for details of fees and possible sponsored placements.